kylefarris/clamscan/README.md

-# node-clam
+# NodeJS Clamscan Virus Scanning Utility

-Scan files on your server with ClamAV.
-Especially useful for scanning uploaded files provided by un-trusted sources.
+Use Node JS to scan files on your server with ClamAV's clamscan binary.
+This is especially useful for scanning uploaded files provided by un-trusted sources.

 This module has the ability to scan many files at once if you set the max_forks greater than 1.
-By default it is set to scan 5 at a time.
+By default it is set to scan 2 at a time.
 Using this technique may not prove to be more efficient depending on your setup.

-** NOTE **

-This is not production ready!
-Please do not use this until this message has been removed!
+Scans are called via `child_process.exec` and, so, each execution (scan) is a new child process.
+The more CPU cores you have, the higher you can make this number.
+If you have 8 cores, I wouldn't go higher than 7.
+If you have 4, set this number to 3.
+If you have a 2-core machine, you can safely set this to 2, per my testing.

 ## Examples